outermedia/solr-fusion/src/main/doc/user-guide.md

 The following configuration files exist:

 * __WEB-INF/classes/fusion-schema-uni-leipzig.xml__
-    This file contains a working solrfusion schema description which is used by the [Universität Leipzig](http://TODO "TODO").
+    This file contains a working solrfusion schema description which is used by the [Universitätsbibliothek Leipzig](http://www.ub.uni-leipzig.de/ "Universitätsbibliothek Leipzig").
     The syntax is described in the chapter [SolrFusion Schema Configuration](#solrfusion-schema-configuration)
 * __WEB-INF/classes/log4j.properties__
     The logging is controlled by log4j 1.2.16 and these settings.
 [Please see](http://logging.apache.org/log4j/1.2/ "http://logging.apache.org/log4j/1.2/").